-702 Sound Transit
+Sound Transit

-Sound Transit is a regional transit authority that plans, builds, and operates express buses, light rail, and commuter train services for the central Puget Sound Region so that people can get to where they're going,

-- 705 safely and economically.
-Additional information on Sound Transit can be found online. - 706
+Sound Transit is a regional transit authority that plans, builds, and operates express buses, light rail, and commuter train services for the central Puget Sound Region so that people can get to where they're going, safely and economically.
+Additional information on Sound Transit can be found online.38

-707 ST Express Regional Bus Service
+ST Express Regional Bus Service

-708 ST Express regional bus service includes limited-stop bus routes, partnerships with the Washington State

-- 709 Department of Transportation to develop HOV direct-access projects, and a variety of community - 710 connection facilities including transit centers, access improvements, and park-and-ride lots.
-ST Express - buses travel between major cities in King, Snohomish, and Pierce counties.
-Information on routes, related - 712 projects, and fares can be found online.
+ST Express regional bus service includes limited-stop bus routes, partnerships with the Washington State Department of Transportation to develop HOV direct-access projects, and a variety of community connection facilities including transit centers, access improvements, and park-and-ride lots.
+ST Express buses travel between major cities in King, Snohomish, and Pierce counties.
+Information on routes, related projects, and fares can be found online.39

-713 714 Sounder Commuter Rail
+Sounder Commuter Rail

-- 715 Sounder commuter rail uses diesel-powered locomotives and multilevel passenger coach trains that run on - 716 BNSF Railway Company freight tracks.
-Sounder trains share the tracks with freight trains and Amtrak - passenger trains, using upgraded signals, switches, and street crossings.
-Trains travel between Lakewood - and Seattle and between Everett and Seattle.
-Information on routes, related projects, and fares can be - 719 found online.
-720
+Sounder commuter rail uses diesel-powered locomotives and multilevel passenger coach trains that run on BNSF Railway Company freight tracks.
+Sounder trains share the tracks with freight trains and Amtrak passenger trains, using upgraded signals, switches, and street crossings.
+Trains travel between Lakewood and Seattle and between Everett and Seattle.
+Information on routes, related projects, and fares can be found online.40

-721 Link Light Rail
+Link Light Rail

-- Link light rail is an electrically powered service that provides high-capacity transportation within the region's highest employment and transit ridership areas.
-Link light rail travels from Seattle Northgate station to - SeaTac Angle Lake station.
-Information on routes, related projects, and fares can be found online.
-725
+Link light rail is an electrically powered service that provides high-capacity transportation within the region's highest employment and transit ridership areas.
+Link light rail travels from Seattle Northgate station to SeaTac Angle Lake station.
+Information on routes, related projects, and fares can be found online.41

-726 System Integration
+System Integration

-- 727 The regional mass transit light rail system, operated by Sound Transit, extends from Angle Lake to - 728 Northgate.
-Metro coordinates its services with regional system expansions to provide an integrated mobility - network.
-For example, in 2021, Sound Transit opened three new Link light rail stations in north Seattle to - extend the system from University of Washington station to Northgate Transit Center.
-Together with the - opening of the Link extension, Metro implemented the North Link Connections Mobility Project to better - serve the north Seattle, Shoreline, and North Shore communities. - 733 - Sound Transit is continuing to expand the system and open more stations in the mid-2020s and beyond. - 735 Sound Transit 2 projects are currently scheduled to be completed by 2025.
-Sound Transit 3 projects will be - delivered between 2026 (bus rapid transit) and 2045.
-More information on Sound Transit plans for system expansion and is available online. - 738 - 739 Sound Transit services are integrated with local bus routes operated by King County Metro so that all - services support and complement each other.
-A 1998 Memorandum of Understanding between the two - agencies established the basic principles under which a coordinated system will be planned and operated.
+The regional mass transit light rail system, operated by Sound Transit, extends from Angle Lake to Northgate.
+Metro coordinates its services with regional system expansions to provide an integrated mobility network.
+For example, in 2021, Sound Transit opened three new Link light rail stations in north Seattle to extend the system from University of Washington station to Northgate Transit Center.
+Together with the opening of the Link extension, Metro implemented the North Link Connections Mobility Project to better serve the north Seattle, Shoreline, and North Shore communities.

+Sound Transit is continuing to expand the system and open more stations in the mid-2020s and beyond.
+Sound Transit 2 projects are currently scheduled to be completed by 2025.
+Sound Transit 3 projects will be delivered between 2026 (bus rapid transit) and 2045.
+More information on Sound Transit plans for system expansion and is available online.42

+Sound Transit services are integrated with local bus routes operated by King County Metro so that all services support and complement each other.
+A 1998 Memorandum of Understanding between the two agencies established the basic principles under which a coordinated system will be planned and operated.
+Metro has adapted bus service to reflect the existing components of Link light rail and is planning for future service restructures as additional segments of Link light rail are opened in the mid-2020s and beyond.

-&lt;sup>37 See additional Capital Improvement Program information at kingcounty.gov/~/media/council/documents/2022/A\Capital- Improvement-Program-11-4-2022 (accessed September 25, 2023) and additional Transit Asset Management Plan information at kingcounty.gov/metro/tam (accessed September 25, 2023).
+37 See additional Capital Improvement Program information at kingcounty.gov/~/media/council/documents/2022/A Capital-Improvement-Program-11-4-2022 (accessed September 25, 2023) and additional Transit Asset Management Plan information at kingcounty.gov/metro/tam (accessed September 25, 2023).

-&lt;sup>38 See additional Sound Transit information at soundtransit.org (accessed September 25, 2023).
+38 See additional Sound Transit information at soundtransit.org (accessed September 25, 2023).

-&lt;sup>39 See additional Sound Transit Express services information at soundtransit.org/Rider-Guide/ST-Express-bus (accessed September 25, 2023).
+39 See additional Sound Transit Express services information at soundtransit.org/Rider-Guide/ST-Express-bus (accessed September 25, 2023).

-&lt;sup>40 See additional Sound Transit commuter rail information at soundtransit.org/ride-with-us (accessed September 25, 2023).

-&lt;sup>41 See additional Sound Transit light rail information at soundtransit.org/Rider-Guide/Link-light-rail (accessed September 25, 2023).
+40 See additional Sound Transit commuter rail information at soundtransit.org/ride-with-us (accessed September 25, 2023).
+41 See additional Sound Transit light rail information at soundtransit.org/Rider-Guide/Link-light-rail (accessed September 25, 2023).